“Movement Like Breathing” by Diane Chavez, MA, LMHCA

 November 15, 2015

-My doctor told me the other day I have Secondary Progressive.
-“You have permanent damage in your spinal cord”.
-Multiple sclerosis (MS) is a disease in which the body’s immune system attacks the protective covering surrounding the nerves of the central nervous system.
+My doctor told me the other day that I have Secondary Progressive.
+“You have permanent damage in your spinal cord.”
+Multiple Sclerosis (MS) is a disease in which the body’s immune system attacks the protective covering surrounding the nerves of the central nervous system.

 Diane Chavez, MA, LMHCA, Art Therapist